yuxiaoyuan0406/JetsonInstruction/README.md

 For c++, follow the [instructions](https://github.com/Qengineering/Install-OpenCV-Jetson-Nano) given by Qengineering.
 A [demo](https://github.com/yuxiaoyuan0406/JetsonInstruction/tree/main/example/torchcv) for libtorch & OpenCV is given in this repo.

+Note: Using OpenCV from conda-forge may not be able to use a gstreamer camera(CSI camera like rpi camera).
+See [issue#1](https://github.com/yuxiaoyuan0406/JetsonInstruction/issues/1) for more details.

 ## one more thing
 __todo__